Calflora Taxon Report

 JEFFestuca roemeri

 [Wikipedia] Description: The inflorescence has hairy spikelets which produce large awned fruits.
 The root system is thick and penetrates deeply into the soil.
 The roots have symbiotic mycorrhizae.
-There are no rhizomes; the plant reproduces from seeds and from budding with tillers. (contributed by Mary Ann Machi)
+There are no rhizomes; the plant reproduces from seeds and from budding with tillers. (link added by Mary Ann Machi)

 Suggested Citation